-If substance abuse is an issue...
+If substance abuse is an issue....

-- Participating in FTC will dramatically increase your chances for reunification. - Parents must observe 1 full session of FTC. - It is recommended that you join FTC within the first 4 months of the case.
+- Participating in FDC dramatically increases your chances for reunification - Parents must observe 1 session

+• It is recommended you join within the first 4 months of the case

-You'll get help in RAISE FTC that you may not be able to get anywhere else including:
+You'll get help in FDC that you may not be able to get anywhere else:

-- Support your own Recovery Support Specialist will support you through your whole case, showing up for you and helping you stay on track. - Encouragement everyone will be on your side, pulling for you to succeed, and helping you to make it happen. - Accountability you come to court every week to start, reporting your progress in your case to the RAISE FTC Judge. - Advocacy the RAISE FTC staff know the dependency and behavioral health systems, and can advocate for you to get all the services you need for success.
+- Support your own Recovery Support Specialist will support you through your whole case, showing up for you and helping you stay on track - Encouragement everyone will be on your side, pulling for you to succeed, and helping you to make it happen - Accountability you come to court every week to start, reporting your progress in your case to the FDC Judge - Advocacy the FDC staff know the dependency and behavioral health systems, and can advocate for you to get all the services you need for success

-If you have any questions about RAISE FTC, call 520-724-4754
+If you have any questions about FDC, call 520-724-4754 for more information.

-What if I have a Concern?
+What if I have a concern?

-If you have a concern with your DCS Specialist follow these steps:
+If you have a concern with your DCS specialist follow these steps:

-1. Always start by talking directly with your DCS specialist.

-2. If you still have a concern, contact the DCS specialist's Unit Supervisor and talk with them.

-3. If the concern is still not fixed. ask the supervisor to schedule a meeting so that everyone can get together to discuss the concern.

-4. If you continue to have a concern, call the Program Manager who is in charge of the DCS specialist and the supervisor.
+- Always start by talking directly with your DCS specialist. - If you still have a concern, contact the DCS specialist's Unit Supervisor and talk with them. - If the concern is still not fixed, ask the supervisor to schedule a meeting so that everyone can get together to talk about the concern. - 4.
+If you continue to have a concern, call the Program Manager who is in charge of the DCS specialist and the supervisor.
 Call the operator at your DCS specialist's office and ask for the Program Manager's name and extension.

-5. If that fails, you can call the DCS Family Advocacy Office at 1-877-527-0765.
+the DCS Family Advocacy Office at 1-877-527-0765.
 Important: you have to try steps 1-4 before you call this office.